Investors Business Daily Review

-The “CAN SLIM” strategy serves is the methodology behind the premium tools offered by Investors Business Daily.
+The “CAN SLIM” system serves as the methodology behind the premium tools offered by Investors Business Daily.
 Every savvy investor and trader should be focused on the “why” behind a trading strategy, as blindly following stock picks is a recipe for disaster.
 Having a basic understanding of IBD’s methodology can help you better understand their stock picks and platform features.

 Leaderboard and MarketSmith

 Leaderboard and MarketSmith are two of the flagship offerings of Investors Business Daily.
-These platforms were built with O’Neil’s methodology in mind, and serve as powerful platforms for investors aiming to outperform the market.
+These platforms were built with O’Neil’s methodology in mind and serve as powerful platforms for active investors who want to outperform the market.

 If you’re familiar with Day Trade Review, you know we generally focus on trading services over investing services.
 That said, Leaderboard and MarketSmith both incorporate elements of technical analysis, and we’ve found them to be useful for day trading, swing trading, and investing.
-These tools are often compared to Motley Fool and GuruFocus so we set out to see which program was the best.
+These tools are often compared to Motley Fool and GuruFocus, so we wanted to find out which service is the best.

 What’s the Difference Between Leaderboard and MarketSmith?

-Both platforms are similar and built around the same growth investing strategies.
-The biggest difference comes down to the type of investor using the platform.
+Leaderboard and Marketsmith are similar and they’re both built around the same growth investing strategy.
+The biggest difference comes down to who they’re made for.

-Leaderboard is designed for casual investors who are looking for stock recommendations backed by quality research (similar to Motley Fool but with more technical analysis).
+Leaderboard is designed for casual investors who are looking for stock recommendations backed by quality research.
+It’s pretty similar to Motley Fool (read our full Motley Fool review to learn more).

 MarketSmith is designed for active investors who prefer to do their own research.
 It’s more like using Zacks or GuruFocus in terms of the level of effort required.

 Let’s dive deeper into the features of both platforms so you can decide which one is the better fit for you.

 Leaderboard is essentially a stock research service backed by the time-tested strategies of IBD.
 The IBD team researches the best growth stocks and shares the reports with Leaderboard subscribers.
-IBD claims that Leaderboard outperformed the S&P 500 by 18% in 2017 (an impressive feat).
+IBD claims that Leaderboard outperformed the S&P 500 by 16.8% from 2020 through 2022 (an impressive feat).